eddiethedean/pandalchemy/README.rst

 that they know and love without needing to learn the ins and outs of sqlalchemy.

 ## Main Features
-Here are just a few of the things that pandaclehmy does:
+Here are just a few of the things that pandalchemy does:

   - Pulls down any sql table with sqlalchemy and maintains all data types, keys, and indexes when you make your changes.